-The Student Performance Review Committee (SPRC) consists of four physical therapy faculty members.
-The SPRC serves as the initial step in the review process of student problems that result from: 1) poor academic standing, 2) or significant core abilities/core values deficits.
+The Student Performance Review Committee (SPRC) consists of appointed DPT faculty members.
+The SPRC serves as the initial step in the review process of student problems that result from: 1) poor academic standing, or 2) significant core abilities/core values deficits.
 After reviewing each case, the SPRC will make a recommendation to the DPT Core Faculty.
+For poor academic standing and significant violations of core abilities/values, disciplinary actions may include any one of the following and are consistent with the School of Health Professions Policy for Dismissal of Student for Failure to Make Satisfactory Academic Progress and Procedures for Appeal of Dismissal.